kevin-lambda/kevin-lambda/Project_history.md

 **Notable Technologies:** [NPS API](https://www.nps.gov/subjects/developer/api-documentation.htm), [pico](https://picocss.com/) minimalist css framework.
 **Learning focus:** Using an api on the front end and implementing a css framework.

+Finds national park passport stamps for you based on your state.
+Due to the implementation of the API, returned data for a state includes parks, trails, places that can span across the entire US.
+Thus data filtering was required to show the most relevant information.
+The API is also not the most accurate source of data for the stamp locations.
+That can be found [here](https://americasnationalparks.org/passport-to-your-national-parks/passport-cancellation-locations/)

 #### Dev learnings
 **Reviewed:** api data handling, import, useEffect dependencies, react forms, fetch.then.catch, JSON data parsing, api url syntax, html tables